seraficaj/React-Bootstrap-Lesson/README.md

 The Bootstrap Components themselves render out as HTML on the DOM.
 Anything inside of a Bootstrap Layout Component will still be considered a descendant of its containg component and will directly receive the prop passed down to it!

-Does this sound complicated!
+Does this sound complicated?
 It is!
 But we can follow the prop's path down through the component tree to see where it runs!

 ## Where to go from here?